Usage

 Other interactions

 • Hover a card to preview its note.
-Obsidian’s native page-preview popover, the same as hovering a link.
+Obsidian’s native page-preview popover, the same as hovering a link — and it works in every mode: board cards, calendar chips, timeline rows and undated-panel cards, WBS tree rows and “Needs planning” cards.
 By default it’s Ctrl/Cmd-gated (hold the key while hovering); change that under Settings → Core plugins → Page preview (the source is listed as “Kanban Action Planner”).

 • Click a card to open the note.
 Ctrl/Cmd-click opens it in a new tab.